 There’s a special version of the new record called a ZinePak, that is in Cracker Barrel’s only I think.
 And it has the neatest little page booklet that it comes in... filled with almost 50 pages of stories from our lives and from this blog.
 Our life story.
 Our love story.
 Part of it anyway.

-Someone shared a link with me yesterday of the complete one-hour Hymns special that is gonna be running on tv around the country.
-I asked the Gaither folks if it’s okay if I share it and they said it was, so it is here if you’d like to watch it sometime.
+Someone shared a link with me yesterday of the complete one-hour Hymns special that is gonna be running on TV around the country.
+I asked the Gaither folks if it’s okay if I share a little preview and they said it was, so it is here if you’d like to watch it sometime.

 My wife is so beautiful on the stage, in the spotlight.
 So full of life and love.
 I started to watch it last night, but decided to wait.

 Yes, I have a plan.
-But mine aways gives way to His.
+But mine always gives way to His.